soundpress/RulesOfNYC/docs/c38/index.rst

 WORLD'S FAIR LABOR RATES

-A fifty percent deposit must be pre-paid for any work order estimated by the dockmaster or yard manager to be greater than $400.
+A fifty percent deposit must be pre-paid for any work order estimated by the Dockmaster or yard manager to be greater than $400.
 In addition, the following fees must be paid in full in advance of services being rendered: Haul Out, Launch, Move One Way, Block, Load on Trailer, Pressure Wash Bottom, Step or Unstep Mast.